Folu-mars/Udacity-Bikeshare_github/README.md

 Divvy is a bicycle sharing system in the City of Chicago and two adjacent suburbs (image: [Wikipedia](https://en.wikipedia.org/wiki/Divvy))

-## What Software Do I Need?
+## What Software Do I Use?
-To complete this project, the following software requirements apply:
+To complete this project, i used the following softwares:
-* You should have Python 3, NumPy, and pandas installed using Anaconda navigation.
+* I had Python 3, NumPy, and pandas installed using Anaconda navigation.
 * A text editor,  [Atom](https://atom.io/) was used.
-* A terminal application (Terminal on Mac and Linux or Cygwin on Windows).
+* A terminal application (Terminal on Mac).

 # Project Details: Bike Share Data
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.